Skip to main content

 Implementation Examples

-SmartBAST System: Used abstract syntax trees as intermediate format between static analyzers and LLMs, achieving more precise vulnerability localization.
+SmartBAST System: Used abstract syntax trees as intermediate format between static analyzers and LLMs, supposedly achieving better vulnerability localization.
+I attempted to implement something similar but struggled with the AST parsing for complex contracts.

-AuditGPT Framework: Employed multi-stage analysis where traditional tools performed screening, with LLMs focusing on suspicious sections and generating human-readable reports.
+AuditGPT Framework: Employed multi-stage analysis where traditional tools performed screening, with LLMs focusing on suspicious sections.
+This is similar to what I ended up doing, though I can't say I was aware of AuditGPT when I started.

 Current Limitations and Challenges